MiningMarsh/steamos-extension-examples/README.md

 ## How it Works

-The `steamos-extension-loader.raw` extension provides two services: `steamos-extension-loader.service` and `steamos-extension-loader-installer.service`>
+The `steamos-extension-loader.raw` extension provides two services: `steamos-extension-loader.service` and `steamos-extension-loader-installer.service`.

 `steamos-extension-loader.service` and `steamos-extension-loader-installer.service` have two purposes: